Test Kits: Hard Water & Iron, Sulfur

-- If you have a public water source, call your the water department and ask them for the total hardness of the water they supply to you.
-If they provide you the information in mg/l or ppm, divide that number by 17 which will convert this into grains per gallon (or grains of hardness).
+- If you have a public water source, contact your the water department for the total hardness of the water they supply to you.
+This infamy be available online.
+If in mg/l or ppm, divide that number by 17 which will convert this into GPG (grains per gallon or grains of hardness).
 Then use our sizing calculator from our home page to size a water softener.

 - It is important to know what type and level of iron that is present.
 A properly sized water softener will remove clear water iron.
 If your water has sediments, color (other than clear) and odors, then you may need other equipment that a water softener cannot address.
 If your water has a color to it at all times, then a series of tests need to be done to determine what is causing that color.
 What is clear water iron?
 Click Here

 - Hydrogen Sulfide (sulfur) must be tested right out the faucet.
 Taking a water sample to a lab or place of business will allow the sulfur to dissipate which will prevent an accurate test (see test kit below).

 - The pH of your water must be over 7.0 for a water softener or iron filter to effectively remove any iron in the water supply. pH below 7.0 can be corrected with a system available from us (see Calcite pH systems).

 - Order any of the test kits below to assist you or mail us a water sample to AffordableWater.us at 3211 Dryden Rd.
 Dayton, Ohio 45439.
 Fill an empty plastic water or pop bottle half full and we will test your hardness, iron, pH and total dissolved solids (TDS) at no cost to you.
 Please include your e-mail address inside.
 Do not collect the sample through any filter or water softener.
 For well water, let the water run 3 or 4 minutes before collecting the sample.